-where $\tau$ is the "hard" threshold parameter.
+where $\tau$ is the ``hard" threshold parameter.
 Thus, two genes are linked ($X_{ij} = 1$) if the absolute correlation between their expression profiles exceeds the hard threshold $\tau$.
 In this article, we set $\tau = 0.72$ to get two adjacency matrices $\cX$ and $\cY$.
 Lastly, we remove all the genes corresponding to nodes whose total degree for $\cX$ and $\cY$ is less than 90.
-The purpose of this is to remove those nodes with few connections, which process can be seen in \cite{Lei:2022}.
+The purpose of this is to remove those nodes with few connections, which process can be seen in Lei \& Lin (2022).
 Finally, we have two adjacency matrices $\cX, \cY\in\{0,1\}^{4722 \times 4722}$, each representing a network corresponding to 4722 genes.

-\textbf{Result and Interpretation.} The following results show the differences between the gene co-expression networks of E40 and E50 using our proposed method based on maximum entry-wise deviation.
-Prior to using our method, we select the number of communities to be $K_{E40} = K_{E50} = 8$, which is considered reasonable, as described in \cite{Lei:2022}.
+\textbf{Result and Interpretation.} The following results show the difference between the gene co-expression networks of E40 and E50 using the proposed method based on the maximum entry-wise deviation.
+Prior to using our method, we select the number of communities to be $K_{E40} = K_{E50} = 8$, which is considered reasonable, as described in Lei \& Lin (2022).
 Then, we use $T_n$ and $T_n^{boot}$ as test statistic, and obtain $T_n = 355748.3$ and $T_n^{boot} = 83.35$, respectively.
-Since, $Q_{0.95} = 3.41$ for Gumbel distribution, we reject $H_0: (g_{E40}, B_{E40}) = (g_{E50}, B_{E50})$ at the level of 0.05.
-As discussion in \cite{Lei:2022}, as the development occurs from 40 days to 50 days in the embryo, there are different gene communities that are most-connected.
+Since, $Q_{0.95} = 3.41$ for the Gumbel distribution, we reject $H_0: (g_{E40}, B_{E40}) = (g_{E50}, B_{E50})$ at the level of 0.05.
+As the discussion in Lei \& Lin (2022), as the development occurs from 40 days to 50 days in the embryo, there are different gene communities that are most connected.
 From 40 days in embryo, community 1 was highly coordinated (i.e. densely connected), and to 40 days in embryo, community 3 was highly coordinated.
-Hence, it can be considered that the two networks in two period E40 and E50 come from two different stochastic block models.
-The results are similar to that of \cite{Liu:2018} and \cite{Lei:2022}.
+Hence, it can be considered that the two networks in two periods E40 and E50 come from two different stochastic block models.
+The results are similar to that of Liu et al. (2018) and Lei \& Lin (2022).